Steve-Fenton/stevefenton.co.uk/src/pages/blog/2011/12/dependency-injection-in-php.md

 Dependency Injection solves the problem of dependencies in complex applications.
 Because we want to re-use our code rather than duplicate it in many places, we end up with more dependencies in our code, but Dependency Injection can ease the pain of dependencies and also make your code easier to test.

-One of the most popular forms of Dependency Injection is “Constructor Injection”, which is where you supply the dependencies when you first create the object.
+One of the most popular forms of Dependency Injection is "Constructor Injection", which is where you supply the dependencies when you first create the object.
 It is common to have two constructors in this scenario.
 The first takes the dependency and is used for testing or where the dependency is switched at run time and the second takes no arguments and creates the default dependency.

-In PHP, you can’t overload the constructor, so what are the options?
-Let’s look at some examples, starting with a class that has no dependency injection at all…
+In PHP, you can't overload the constructor, so what are the options?
+Let's look at some examples, starting with a class that has no dependency injection at all…

 ```php
 class ExampleSearchClass